po1sigala/live/01-Class-Content/16-Project-2-Contd/02-Homework/README.md

   * Screenshot of the deployed application

-* If there is no back end to your portfolio, deploy your site to GitHub Pages.
+* Deploy your portfolio to GitHub Pages

 #### Design